yguitton/training-material/topics/microbiome/tutorials/metasbt/tutorial.md

 ## Conclusion

 In this tutorial, you have learned the complete workflow for using MetaSBT in Galaxy.
 You have successfully:
-1. Built a custom database from a selection of viral reference genomes.
+1. Built a custom database from a selection of viral reference genomes;
-2. Efficiently updated that database with new viruses.
+2. Efficiently updated that database with new viruses;
-3. Profiled an unknown virus against the database to determine its identity (or lack thereof).
+3. Profiled an unknown virus against the database to determine its identity (or lack thereof);
-4. Interpreted the results to quantify the novelty of a virus compared to the database entries.
+4. Interpreted the similarity reports to identify a query virus.

 You are now equipped to use MetaSBT for your own research.
 You can create custom databases for curated sets of genomes, or leverage large, pre-built databases to rapidly identify and characterize newly sequenced genomes from clinical or environmental samples.